If you have additional questions not addressed here, contact Graduate Admissions at email@example.com or (828) 262-2130.

 Can I submit transcripts, etc., before I submit my actual application?

 Yes you may, but the transcripts will not be matched to your application until you have submitted the application and paid the fee.
-Please mail all official transcripts to the Graduate School.
 We will keep this documentation on file for one year.

 What do I do if I need to change my term, recommender, or program?